Essential 2024 Havasu Falls Packing List

 What are the best shoes for hiking Havasupai?
 As for footwear, definitely bring a good pair of hiking boots and at least 2 pairs of wool socks.
 You can also bring some water shoes if you would prefer to use them for hiking through the water, but we just walked around barefoot in the water.

-Hope that you found this useful, be sure to check out our Complete Guide to Hiking Havasu Falls to make sure you've nailed down all of your trail and hiking details!
+Hope you find this packing list useful as you prepare for your trip to Havasu Falls!
+And be sure to check out our Complete Guide to Hiking Havasu Falls to make sure you've nailed down all of your trail and hiking details!

 Also be sure to check out these essential hiking resources!